SamuelSwartzberg/flashcardifying_text_temp/ling.md

 In V2 word order, the first constituent functions as the topic.

 A linguistic universal is a pattern that occurs systematically across (most often all) natural languages.

-# corpora ＆ collections

-⟮forvo.com⟯ is ⟮the largest⟯ dictionary/library/archive for ⟮pronunciations⟯, it also has an AAPI ⟮Tatoeba⟯ is a ⟮large⟯ ⟮corpus⟯ of ⟮sentences⟯ and their ⟮translations⟯ into ⟮many other languages⟯.

-## corpora

-A ⟮corpus⟯ is a ⟮set⟯ of ⟮text/language⟯.
-⟮Corpora⟯ are generally designed to be ⟮machnine-readable⟯.
-⟮Corpus linguistics⟯ studies ⟮language⟯ ⟮via corpora⟯.
-The ⟮corpus⟯ is a ⟮sample⟯ of the ⟮population (all relevant language⟯)

-### parallel text

-A ⟮parallel text⟯ is a text ⟮placed alongside⟯ ⟮its translation(s)/transcriptions.⟯ A ⟮corpus⟯ of ⟮parallel texts⟯ is ⟮a parallel corpus⟯ The ⟮rosetta stone was⟯ ⟮a parallel text⟯ with the text ⟮in ancient egyptian⟯ written in both ⟮hieroglyphic⟯ and ⟮demotic⟯ ⟮scripts⟯ as well as in ⟮ancient greek⟯.

-## collocations

-A ⟮collocation⟯ is a series of words or terms that ⟮co-occur⟯ ⟮more often than would be expected by chance⟯.
-⟮Colligation⟯ is ⟮collocation⟯ with ⟮syntactic categories instead of specific words⟯.
-⟮Semantic prosody⟯, also ⟮discourse prosody⟯, describes ⟮seemingly neutral words⟯ ⟮gaining certain associations⟯ through ⟮frequent occurrences with particular collocations⟯.

-## concordances

-flex-container:✫KWIC.png✫✫KWOC.png✫✫KWAC.png✫

-A ⟮concordance⟯ is ⟮a listing⟯ of ⟮each occurrence⟯ of ⟮a word (or pattern⟯) in ⟮a text or corpus⟯, presented ⟮with the words surrounding it⟯.
-⟮Key Word In Context⟯ is ⟮the most common⟯ format for ⟮concordances⟯.
-⟮ptx⟯ is ⟮a shell command⟯ that ⟮produces a KWIC concordance⟯.

-name|description
-⟮Key word in context (KWIC⟯)|⟮Keyword⟯ appears ⟮in the middle of concordance context⟯ ⟮Key word out of context (KWOC⟯)|⟮Keyword⟯ appears ⟮to the left⟯, with ⟮the whole context including the word after it.⟯ ⟮Key word alongside/and/augmented in context (KWAC⟯)|⟮Keyword⟯ appears ⟮to the left⟯, with ⟮the rest of the context (but not the word after it⟯), may also refer to ⟮adding extra info to the collocation⟯

 # theoretical linguistics